Does Maple Wood Darken Over Time?

-Maple wood is useful in making cabinetry, flooring, kitchen accessories, and many other high-end furniture.
-High durability and strength make maple wood better for long-term use.
+Maple wood is useful in making cabinetry, flooring, kitchen accessories, and many other high-end furniture pieces.

 But there’s a lot more we need to learn about the maple wood color change.

-So, in this article, I’ll dig into How maple wood darken over time? how to prevent the wood from darkening and protect our furniture with proper care and much more related to maple wood darkening.
+So, in this article, I’ll dig into How maple wood darken over time? how to prevent the wood from darkening and protect our furniture with proper care.

 Why Does Maple Wood Darken Over Time?

-Several factors cause the darkening of maple wood over time.
-Such as,
+Here’re the common reasons that cause the darkening of maple wood over time,

 • Exposure to UV rays in sunlight